 The best letter in the world won’t land if your parent can’t read it.
 A few practical considerations:

-• Use dark ink on light paper.
-Black or dark blue ink on white or cream paper offers the best contrast for aging eyes.
+- Use dark ink on light paper.
+Dark or black ink on white or cream-colored paper provides the highest contrast and is often easiest for aging eyes to read.

-• Skip heavy topics.
-Unless the letter is specifically about something serious, keep the tone light and optimistic.
+- Skip heavy topics.
+Save the heavier stuff for another time or medium.
+Unless you’re writing about something specific that you need to discuss, aim to keep the content light and uplifting.
 A letter isn’t the right place for family conflicts, health anxieties, or financial worries.

 How to Make Letter Writing a Habit (Not a One-Time Thing)

 Set a reminder.
-Pick a day — the first Sunday of the month, every other Friday — and set a recurring calendar reminder.
-Consistency matters more than frequency.
+Choose a day — the first Sunday of every month, every other Friday — and set a recurring reminder on your calendar.
+It doesn’t matter if you write every week or every six weeks, just aim for some level of regularity.

 Keep it short.
-Not every letter needs to be a masterpiece.
+Every letter doesn’t need to be a long, beautifully crafted piece of prose.
+Even just a simple note that says hello and updates your parent on your life can suffice.
 A five-sentence note is better than a three-page letter you never get around to writing.

 Involve the grandkids.
-Kids’ drawings, handwritten notes (even scribbles from toddlers), and school photos turn a letter into a care package.
-Grandparents treasure these more than almost anything.
+If you have children, consider enlisting their help with writing letters to grandparents.
+Kids’ artwork, handwritten notes (even just scribbles, if they’re very young), and school photos are all great ways to make a letter feel like a care package.
+Most grandparents will treasure these small mementos almost more than anything else in the world.
 For more ideas on keeping grandparents connected to grandkids, see our guide on long-distance grandparenting.

 Use a service.
-If writing and mailing a letter every month sounds like one more thing on a long to-do list, services like Hug Letters can help.
+If writing and mailing a letter every month feels like just one more thing to add to your never-ending to-do list, consider using a service to help.
 Hug Letters prints and mails a personalized family newspaper to your parents or grandparents every month — filled with photos, updates, and messages from the whole family.
 It’s like writing a letter, except the whole family contributes and it shows up in their mailbox automatically.

 Batch your writing.
-Write two or three short letters in one sitting and mail them a few weeks apart.
+Write two or three short letters in one sitting and mail them out at staggered intervals.
 Your parent gets regular surprises, and you only sit down once.

 When a Letter Says What a Phone Call Can’t